DzenisKajevic/SolidityNethereumProject/README.txt

   game screen, I noticed that the GUI doesn't scale along with it
   * Ended up scrapping that whole thing, and using the Canvas UI

+- Finished (19.1.2023; 17:59)
+ + Added 2 new custom contracts: AccessControl & Leaderboard: goerli.etherscan.io/address/0x279e3a7bb29fbc798cdca74b3e5e9ab3e51dd743
+  * AccessControl gives the Admin role to certain accounts so only they can upload info to the leaderboard
+ + Generated contract definitions for AccessControl & Leaderboard contracts

 - Next I need to:
- + Create a new Solidity contract to enable the players to push their own score and pull the leaderboard
- + Limit the score upload to only 1 account whose private key will be exposed in the repository
-  * Prevents players from finding the contract manually and uploading fake scores
+ + Call the Leaderboard contract inside the game to:
+  * upload score
+  * fetch current top 5 scores (LeaderboardFunction called 5 times)

 - Plans which probably won't be fulfilled:
  + Trading of skins between players